Van Eck Merk Gold Trust (NYSEARCA:OUNZ) Shares Sold by Usca Ria LLC

-Usca Ria LLC reduced its stake in shares of Van Eck Merk Gold Trust (NYSEARCA:OUNZ) by 24.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 15,100 shares of the company’s stock after selling 5,000 shares during the period.
-Usca Ria LLC’s holdings in Van Eck Merk Gold Trust were worth $260,000 at the end of the most recent quarter.
+Usca Ria LLC cut its holdings in Van Eck Merk Gold Trust (NYSEARCA:OUNZ) by 24.9% in the 2nd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 15,100 shares of the company’s stock after selling 5,000 shares during the period.
+Usca Ria LLC’s holdings in Van Eck Merk Gold Trust were worth $260,000 as of its most recent filing with the SEC.

-A number of other hedge funds also recently made changes to their positions in OUNZ.
-Wells Fargo & Company MN grew its holdings in Van Eck Merk Gold Trust by 28.9% during the 4th quarter.
-Wells Fargo & Company MN now owns 5,382 shares of the company’s stock worth $100,000 after acquiring an additional 1,207 shares in the last quarter.
-Veracity Capital LLC boosted its holdings in shares of Van Eck Merk Gold Trust by 5.2% in the 1st quarter.
-Veracity Capital LLC now owns 31,263 shares of the company’s stock valued at $520,000 after buying an additional 1,554 shares during the period.
-Clear Harbor Asset Management LLC boosted its holdings in shares of Van Eck Merk Gold Trust by 7.8% in the 1st quarter.
-Clear Harbor Asset Management LLC now owns 36,000 shares of the company’s stock valued at $599,000 after buying an additional 2,600 shares during the period.
-NEXT Financial Group Inc acquired a new position in shares of Van Eck Merk Gold Trust in the 1st quarter valued at about $788,000.
-Finally, Lehman & Derafelo Financial Resources LLC acquired a new position in shares of Van Eck Merk Gold Trust in the 1st quarter valued at about $200,000.
+Several other hedge funds and other institutional investors have also bought and sold shares of OUNZ.
+Wealthcare Advisory Partners LLC acquired a new position in shares of Van Eck Merk Gold Trust in the 1st quarter valued at about $48,000.
+Royal Bank of Canada acquired a new position in shares of Van Eck Merk Gold Trust in the 1st quarter valued at about $82,000.
+Wells Fargo & Company MN boosted its holdings in shares of Van Eck Merk Gold Trust by 28.9% in the 4th quarter.
+Wells Fargo & Company MN now owns 5,382 shares of the company’s stock valued at $100,000 after buying an additional 1,207 shares during the period.
+UBS Group AG acquired a new position in shares of Van Eck Merk Gold Trust in the 1st quarter valued at about $142,000.
+Finally, Lehman & Derafelo Financial Resources LLC bought a new stake in Van Eck Merk Gold Trust in the 1st quarter valued at about $200,000.

 Want to see what other hedge funds are holding OUNZ?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Van Eck Merk Gold Trust (NYSEARCA:OUNZ).